reetika123singh/dc-dc-boost-converter/README.md

 ## Design Approach

-- The converter operates at 100 kHz switching frequency, chosen to [balance inductor/capacitor size against switching losses — replace with your actual reasoning].
+- The converter operates at 100 kHz switching frequency, chosen to minimize the size and weight of the inductor and capacitor while keeping power loss and heat low.
+In space hardware, keeping components lightweight is critical, but cooling in a vacuum is difficult.
+Operating at 100 kHz provides the ideal balance: it allows for a compact PCB footprint while delivering a clean output.
-- Inductor and output capacitor values were selected to keep output voltage ripple under [X]% and ensure continuous conduction mode at the target load range — fill in your actual values.
+- Inductor and output capacitor values were selected to keep output voltage ripple under 0.13% and ensure continuous conduction mode at the target load range.
-- The PI controller gains (Kp = [value], Ki = [value]) were tuned by [method used] to regulate output voltage against load transients.
+- The PI controller gains (Kp = 0.01, Ki = 50) were tuned to regulate output voltage against load transients.
 - PWM duty cycle is generated dynamically based on the PI controller's error signal between reference (12V) and sensed output voltage.

 ## Repository Structure